apache/carbondata-site/src/site/markdown/ddl-of-carbondata.md

   PARTITIONED BY (productCategory STRING, productBatch STRING) STORED AS carbondata
   ```
-   **NOTE:** Hive partition is not supported on complex datatype columns.
+   **NOTE:** Hive partition is not supported on complex data type columns.

 #### Show Partitions